Bayesian nonparametric models for zero-inflated count-compositional data using ensembles of regression trees: Methods

 such that the individual-level count probabilities $\bm{\vartheta}_i=(\vartheta_{i1}, \ldots, \vartheta_{id})$ are functions of the category-specific parameters $\theta_j$ and $\zeta_j$, which represent the population-level count and structural zero probabilities, respectively.
 Notably, $\bm{\vartheta}_i$ exhibits spikes at zero induced by the latent at-risk indicators $\mathbf{z}_i$, which in turn depend \textit{a priori} on the $\zeta_j$ parameters.
 We stress that $\bm{\vartheta}_i$ describe within- and between-subject heterogeneity, while $\bm{\theta}$ characterises the counts at a global level.

-The ZANIM distribution, due to its finite mixture nature, can handle overdispersion and --- unlike the multinomial distribution --- allow for positive covariance between the categories.
-We refer to \citet{Menezes2025} for further details on its PMF and its statistical properties.
+The ZANIM distribution, due to its finite mixture nature, can handle overdispersion and (unlike the multinomial distribution) allow for both positive and negative covariances between the categories \citep[see][for further details on its PMF and its statistical properties]{Menezes2025}.
 We note that \citet{Menezes2025} also provided a finite mixture representation and derived the PMF and statistical properties for the zero-and-$N$-inflated Dirichlet-multinomial (ZANIDM) distribution.
 This distribution was first introduced, in the form of a stochastic representation only, by \citet{Koslovsky2023}, who referred to it as the zero-inflated Dirichlet-multinomial (ZIDM).

-Moving beyond \citet{Menezes2025}, we propose the ZANIM-Lognormal (ZANIM-LN) distribution as an extension of ZANIM by incorporating log-linear multivariate Gaussian random effects on the compositional probabilities $\bm{\theta}$.
-Specifically, we introduce $\mathbf{u}_i \sim \operatorname{Normal}_d\left\lbrack \bm{0}, \bm{\Sigma}_U \right\rbrack$ through the parameterisation $\theta_{ij} = \alpha_{j} e^{u_{ij}}/\sum_{k=1}^d\alpha_{k} e^{u_{ik}}$, where $\alpha_j > 0$ is a category-specific concentration parameter.
-Clearly, the ZANIM-LN distribution is richer than ZANIM since it allows for a general class of covariance through the specification of a hyperprior on $\bm{\Sigma}_U$.
-Consequently, $\alpha_j$ now serves as the population-level parameter while $\theta_{ij}$ inherits the subject-specific variability of the random effect $u_{ij}$.
-This enables the model to more flexibly capture category-specific overdispersion, which can help to account for sampling zeros, as an addition to the explicit mixture components in ZANIM for handling structural zeros.
-In Section \ref{sec:priors}, we present a factor-analytic hyperprior for the random effects that allows for parsimonious specification of the covariance matrix $\bm{\Sigma}_U$.
+Moving beyond \citet{Menezes2025}, we propose the ZANIM logistic-normal (ZANIM-LN) distribution as an extension of ZANIM, which incorporates multivariate logistic-normal random effects \citep{Aitchison1980}.
+Specifically, we introduce the latent variables $\mathbf{u}_i \sim \operatorname{Normal}_d\left\lbrack \bm{0}, \bm{\Sigma}_U \right\rbrack$ through the parameterisation $\vartheta_{ij} = z_{ij}\alpha_{j} e^{u_{ij}}/\sum_{k=1}^dz_{ik}\alpha_{k} e^{u_{ik}}$, where $\alpha_j > 0$ is a category-specific concentration parameter.
+The corresponding population-level count probabilities are obtained by normalising $\alpha_j$, i.e., $\theta_{j}=\alpha_j/\sum_{k=1}^d \alpha_k$.
+Clearly, ZANIM-LN is richer than ZANIM since $\vartheta_{ij}$ inherits the additional subject-specific variability of the random effects $u_{ij}$.
+We note that the formulation of the ZANIM-LN distribution has similarities with the ZIMLN-PCA model of \citet{Zeng2023}.
+However, as we will discuss in Section \ref{sec:priors}, we address identifiability of the covariance matrix in a different fashion, using a factor-analytic hyperprior for the random effects that allows for parsimonious specification of the covariance matrix $\bm{\Sigma}_U$, rather than the PCA approach of \citet{Zeng2023}.
+This enables the model to more flexibly capture category-specific overdispersion, which can help to account for sampling zeros, in addition to the explicit mixture components in ZANIM for handling structural zeros.

+The ZANIM-LN distribution has some special cases of interest.
+When $\bm{\zeta}=\mathbf{0}_d$, we recover the MLN model \citep{Grantham2020,Silverman2022}, albeit under a slightly different parameterisation which separates the linear predictor into fixed, category-specific concentration parameters $\alpha_j$, which enter multiplicatively on the probability scale, and Gaussian random effects $u_{ij}$ which are centered at zero, rather than having the location of the linear predictor be absorbed into the random effects.